Deer Creek Site (34KA3)

 You can watch a video over our work with the Corps here.

 This work yielded new data on the fortification ditch that encircled the village and internal village features like trash mounds.
-Work at the site will continue in June 2017 with the OU Archaeological Field School.
+Work at the site continued in June 2017 with the OU Archaeological Field School.